AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 With the original evaluation implementation, the tablet must copy and scan through the tablet to determine whether any values match.
 This means that even when the result set is small, the full column is still copied.
-This can be seen in examining the above queries, as those with near-empty result sets (Empty and Equal) have shorter scan times than those with larger result sets (Half and Full).
+This is avoided by pushing down predicates, which only copies as needed, and can be seen in the above queries: those with near-empty result sets (Empty and Equal) have shorter scan times than those with larger result sets (Half and Full).

-Note that for dictiony encoding, given a low cardinality, Kudu can completely rely on the dictionary codewords to evaluate, making the query significantly faster.
+Note that for dictionary encoding, given a low cardinality, Kudu can completely rely on the dictionary codewords to evaluate, making the query significantly faster.
 At higher cardinalities, the dictionaries completely fill up and the blocks fall back on plain encoding.
 The slower, albeit still improved,